TorchEI/TorchEI/README.md

 ```

 ## Contribution
-If you find🧐 any bugs or have🖐️ any suggestion, please tell us.
+If you found🧐 any bugs or have🖐️ any suggestions, please tell us.

 This repo is open to everyone wants to maintain together.